AaronKannon/Meeting-Rooms/README.md

 Created because of the proposed project by Digital Innovation Inc., to create a meeting rooms CRUD application .

-The front-end part was made with Angular, SCSS, Angular Material and Typescript.
-The back-end part was made with Java, Spring boot and H2 database.
+To create the front-end, I used Angular, SCSS, Angular Material, and Typescript.
+And the back-end part, I used with Java, Spring boot, and H2 database.

 **To execute the front-end part script in terminal:**